 ||This is different from outreach about employment as a result of compliant opt-in practices, messages from brokerages to their members, investment news alerts, or other investment-related messages.|

-While Firearms, Alcohol and Tobacco traffic is prohibited on Toll Free, it is allowed on Short Code, or Long Code, as long as proper age gating procedures are in place.
+Alcohol traffic is allowed on Toll Free, Short Code, and Long Code in the US, as long as proper age gating procedures are in place.
+Age gating means that website users must input their date of birth.
+It cannot be a yes or no question.

 My use case is listed as forbidden.
 What can I do?